Understanding Color Theory and How to Mix Colors with Confidence

 - Plaid Paints – Color Palette Inspiration PDF

 That’s all folks!
 I hope you enjoyed this article and learned something new today.
+You can download a free pdf of this guide in our free resource library.

 If you haven’t read the beginning of the series of Rock Painting for Beginners, check them out here.